IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/findings.md

 - Server role and interactive-session workload.
 - Whether the system shows matching AppX symptoms.

-In the originating environment, the affected host reached 256,746 members of the repeated family despite less than 24 hours of uptime.
+In the originating environment, the **originating host** reached 256,746 members of the repeated family despite less than 24 hours of uptime.
 Two other RDS hosts using the same external access path had approximately 18,000 values after 16 days of uptime and approximately 66,000 after 37 days.
 A lightly used file server had 93 Notifications values, and two additional non-Gateway servers had none of the repeated 72-byte family.

 Those comparisons established that the primary server was an extreme outlier, but they did not identify the cause.
 Subsequent controlled testing on a reproducible RDS host tied new target-family creation to redirected-printer setup and the `DsmSvc` / `DeviceSetupManager.dll` WNF-creation path described above.